Sensient Technologies Corp. Shares Near 52-Week Low - Market Mover

 Per Group Comparative Performance

-- The company's stock price performance year-to-date beats the peer average by -3.3%
+- The company's stock price performance year-to-date lags the peer average by 1.7%

-- The company's stock price performance over the past 12 months beats the peer average by -3.0%
+- The company's stock price performance over the past 12 months lags the peer average by 4.1%

 This story was produced by the Kwhen Automated News Generator.
 For more articles like this, please visit us at finance.kwhen.com.
 Write to editors@kwhen.com. © 2020 Kwhen Inc.